chengpohi/chengpohi.github.io/syntax/script-syntax.md

 ### From Github

-EDQL will load import script from github when use a HTTP url in import
+EDQL will load import script from GitHub when using an HTTP url in import

 ## Iteration

-EDQL support iterate collection by for loop, so in some times we want query results from a collection, it's easy to achieve this
+EDQL supports an iterated collection by for loop, so in some times we want query results from a collection, it's easy to achieve this

 ```
 for(a in [1, 2]) {